Use iCloud Drive to store documents on your Mac, iPhone and iPad

 Store your Desktop and Documents folders in iCloud Drive

-On your Mac, choose Apple menu > System Preferences, click iCloud, then click Options next to iCloud Drive.
+On your Mac, choose Apple menu > System Preferences, click Apple ID , select iCloud in the sidebar, then click Options next to iCloud Drive.

 If you don’t see Options next to iCloud Drive, make sure iCloud Drive is turned on.

 After you select Desktop & Documents Folders, your Desktop and Documents folders are moved into iCloud Drive.
 They also appear in the iCloud Drive section of the Finder sidebar.